gridpoint-com/svg_island/README.md

 notes:
 mark

-For MSP, the DR / Savings team needs to showcase to our customers the value GridPoint brings.
-This challenge brings us the opportunity to give our customers more insights into their consumption and savings while driving engagement to the platform.
-Let's see what design thinks.
+One of GridPoint's big selling points is that it actually saves you money.
+The savings team needed a way to showcase to our customers the value GridPoint brings.
+This challenge brings us the opportunity to give insights into energy consumption and savings data.
+Let's see what design thinks about this problem.

 ---